lightningrodlabs/xyzzy/README.md

 3. `cd myproject`
 4. Initialize: `./init.sh`

-This will ask you for the name of the project (you should probably use what you renamed the directory to in step 2), and also will ask you for a primary data type.
+This will use the directory name as the name of the project and also will ask you for a primary data type.
 ```
 $ ./init.sh
 Using "myproject" as the project's name